Skip to Content

 In the case described, it would be easier if the executor made the distribution to the local organization, leaving the division with the national entity to be made after the fact.
 Most executors will not assume responsibility for “approving” a sharing agreement such as the one described.
 A formal written agreement is not an absolute necessity, subject to the guidance below.

-CCK ANALYSIS: We are sometimes asked if, in a case such as the one described immediately above, it is necessary to inform the executor about a behind-the-scenes arrangement between two charitable entities.
+We are sometimes asked if, in a case such as the one described immediately above, it is necessary to inform the executor about a behind-the-scenes arrangement between two charitable entities.
 Although unique circumstances might mandate disclosure, we believe that a private agreement is acceptable in most cases.
 It is critical that any recipients of a bequest honor any conditions imposed by the donor and, in the absence of such restrictions, use the gift in a way that is consistent with the testator’s likely expectations (i.e., in support of the charity’s mission and not for some far-flung unusual project).
-Sharing the gift with the national affiliate, or visa versa, is typically well within the permissive uses anticipated under a general use gift.
+Sharing the gift with the national affiliate, or visa versa, is typically well within the permissive uses anticipated under a general-use gift.

 Transactions Should be Memorialized